 Grant Title: Screening Mammograms for Women in Need

-VNA is seeking funding to provide 177 screening mammograms to low-income, underserved women that would otherwise not receive this preventive care.
-This will be done by screening women aged 40-50 who do not qualify for IBCCP and those that have been placed on a wait list due to budget cuts within the IBCCP program.
-Komen support would ensure that these high-risk women could be referred by VNA Providers for a mammogram and women with abnormal results would then receive diagnostic services and treatment, if necessary, through IBCCP.
+VNA is seeking funding to provide screening mammograms to low-income, primarily minority women that would otherwise not receive this vital preventive care.
+This would be accomplished by screening 240 under- and uninsured women aged 40-50 who do not qualify for IBCCP and those that qualify but have been placed on a wait list due to significant funding cuts within the IBCCP program.
+Komen support would ensure that these high-risk women could be referred by VNA Providers for a mammogram and women with abnormal results would then receive diagnostic services and treatment, if necessary, through the IBCCP program.
 Women who do not qualify for this coverage will be referred for charitable care at area hospitals for breast cancer treatment.
 Timely navigation, education and support will be provided by culturally competent VNA case managers specialized in breast cancer prevention and care.
-This program reduces outcome disparities and increases access to care for the vulnerable women served and success would be measured by tracking women navigated and served.
+This program reduces outcome disparities and increases access to care for the vulnerable women served.

 Project Director: Carolyn Shelton Phone: (815) 972-7252 E-Mail: email@example.com

 Grant Title: Screening Mammograms